Welcome to the Q-Sys Newsletter - September 2011.

 As mentioned in our last newsletter we have created a Tips and Tricks Blog with helpful information posted by our developers and field application engineers.
 The Blog is located here: http://media.qscaudio.com/blogs/Q-Sys/

 The most recent post is some often neglected but simple ways to speed up designing Q-Sys systems.
 Pervious posts are on various subjects but always informative.
-Like most blogs you can comment on the posts and in this case interact directly with the engineers.
+Like most blogs you can comment on the posts and interact directly with the engineers.

 Like always if you have a topic you would like to see addressed, an interesting installation you've worked on or a tip you would like to share, please drop me a line at email@example.com.